 Dutch toll comparison calculator in the IMPARGO TMS

-IMPARGO users can pre-calculate Netherlands truck toll costs directly inside the platform — by route, truck weight, and emission class.
+IMPARGO users can calculate Netherlands truck toll costs directly inside the platform: by route, truck weight, and emission class.
 No spreadsheet.
 No manual rate lookup.
 Seconds, not minutes.

-• Before/after comparison — see Eurovignette cost vs. the new per-km model side by side per route
+• Before and after comparison: see Eurovignette cost vs. the new per-km model side by side per route

-• Fleet-level planning — model the cost impact across multiple trucks and routes before the system goes live
+• Fleet-level planning: model the cost impact across multiple trucks and routes

 1. Check whether your existing fuel card or OBU provider appears on the official EETS list at vrachtwagenheffing.nl